wazo-platform/wazo-doc/source/system/xivo-dird-phoned.rst

 ================

 xivo-dird-phoned is an interface to use directory service with phone.
-It offers a simple REST interface to authenticate a phone and search result from :ref:`xivo-dird`.
+It offers a simple REST interface to authenticate a phone and search result from :ref:`wazo-dird`.

 Usage